dataset-ninja/real-overhead-wind-turbines/README.md

 # Overhead Imagery of Wind Turbines

-Wind Turbines 3 is a dataset for object detection tasks.
+Overhead Imagery of Wind Turbines (by Duke Dataplus2020) is a dataset for object detection tasks.